profclems/glab/README.md

   Read the manual at https://glab.clementsam.tech

 ## Feedback
-  Open an issue using `glab issue create -R profclems/glab` to submit an issue on through Gitlab or open a PR on Github
+  Open an issue on Github

 Built with ❤ by Clement Sam <https://clementsam.tech>